google/google-analytics-utilities/README.md

 1. Navigate to the “GA4 Users” sheet.
 2. Enter the following in a new row:
-    1. Account User Link:
+    1. Account Access Binding:
         1. Account ID
         2. User Email
-        3. Permissions - Must be one of the following:
+        3. Primary permissions - Must be one of the following:
             1. predefinedRoles/viewer
             2. predefinedRoles/analyst
             3. predefinedRoles/editor
             4. predefinedRoles/admin
+        4. Secondary Permissions - Can be one of the following:
+            5. Blank
-            5. predefinedRoles/no-cost-data
+            6. predefinedRoles/no-cost-data
+            7. predefinedRoles/no-revenue-data
-            6. predefinedRoles/no-revenue-data
+            8. predefinedRoles/no-cost-data, predefinedRoles/no-revenue-data
-    2. Property User Link:
+    2. Property Access Binding:
-        4. Account ID
+        5. Account ID
-        5. Property ID
+        6. Property ID
-        6. User Email
+        7. User Email
-        7. Permissions - Must be one of the following:
+        8. Primary permissions - Must be one of the following:
-            7. predefinedRoles/viewer
+            9. predefinedRoles/viewer
-            8. predefinedRoles/analyst
+            10. predefinedRoles/analyst
-            9. predefinedRoles/editor
+            11. predefinedRoles/editor
-            10. predefinedRoles/admin
+            12. predefinedRoles/admin
+        9. Secondary Permissions - Can be one of the following:
+            13. Blank
-            11. predefinedRoles/no-cost-data
+            14. predefinedRoles/no-cost-data
+            15. predefinedRoles/no-revenue-data
-            12. predefinedRoles/no-revenue-data
+            16. predefinedRoles/no-cost-data, predefinedRoles/no-revenue-data
 3. Check the “Create” box for the row.
 4. Click on Google Analytics Utilities > Google Analytics 4 > Users > Modify.
-5. The script will attempt to create a new user link based on the information in each row.
-Batching of requests is not enabled.
+5. The script will attempt to create a new access binding based on the information in each row.
+Batching is not used.

 #### Delete

-1. After listing your GA4 user links, navigate to the “GA4 Users” sheet.
+1. After listing your GA4 access bindings, navigate to the “GA4 Users” sheet.
-2. Check the “Delete” box for each user link you want to delete.
+2. Check the “Delete” box for each access binding you want to delete.
 3. Click on Google Analytics Utilities > Google Analytics 4 > Users > Modify.
-4. The script will attempt to delete the selected user links.
-Batching of requests is not enabled.
+4. The script will attempt to delete the selected access bindings.
+Batching is not used.

 #### Update

-1. After listing your GA4 user links, navigate to the “GA4 Users” sheet.
+1. After listing your GA4 access bindings, navigate to the “GA4 Users” sheet.
 2. The following can be updated:
-    1. Permissions
+    1. Primary Permissions
+    2. Secondary Permissions
-3. Check the “Update” box for each user link you want to update.
+3. Check the “Update” box for each access binding you want to update.
 4. Click on Google Analytics Utilities > Google Analytics 4 > Users > Modify.
-5. The script will attempt to update the selected user links.
-Batching of requests is not enabled.
+5. The script will attempt to update the selected access bindings.
+Batching is not used.

 ### GA4 Settings Report